Kuala Lumpur skyline in 2026

 Visas in 2026: A Complete Overview

-In 2026, Malaysia has simplified several processes via its unified digital platform.
-However, visa categories remain strictly defined according to your professional activity or financial status.
+In 2026, Malaysia has streamlined several processes through its unified digital platform.
+That said, visa categories remain strictly defined according to your professional activity or financial status.

 1. Employment Pass (EP)

 This is the gateway for foreign professionals.
-It is divided into three main categories managed by the ESD (Expatriate Services Division):
+It is split into three main categories managed by the ESD (Expatriate Services Division):

 • Category III: Specific technical profiles with a salary between 3,000 and 4,999 MYR.
-Requires special authorization from the ministry.
+Requires special authorisation from the ministry.

-To learn more about the labor market, consult our guide on employment in Malaysia.
+To learn more about the job market, see our guide to employment in Malaysia.

 2. Malaysia My Second Home (MM2H)

-This long-term residence program was updated in 2025 to attract more retirees and freelancers.
-It now requires specific bank deposits based on three levels (Silver, Gold, Platinum).
-It is the ideal solution for those wishing to prepare for retirement in Malaysia.
+This long-stay residence programme was updated in 2025 to attract more retirees and self-employed individuals.
+It now requires specific bank deposits based on three tiers (Silver, Gold, Platinum).
+It is the ideal solution for those who want to plan their retirement in Malaysia.

 3. Dependant Pass

-Estimate your administrative fees and visa eligibility in a few clicks.
+Estimate your administrative costs and your visa eligibility in just a few clicks.

-Once you have your visa, finding housing in Malaysia becomes your priority.
-In Kuala Lumpur or Penang, condominiums are the norm, offering security, a swimming pool, and a gym.
+Once your visa is in hand, finding housing in Malaysia becomes your priority.
+In Kuala Lumpur or Penang, condominiums are the norm, offering security, a pool and a gym.

 Administrative Alert: "Stamping"

-Every lease agreement must be "stamped" by the LHDN (Lembaga Hasil Dalam Negeri).
-Without this digital tax stamp, your contract has no legal value in court in the event of a rental dispute.
+Every tenancy agreement must be "stamped" by the LHDN (Lembaga Hasil Dalam Negeri).
+Without this digital tax stamp, your contract has no legal standing before a court in the event of a rental dispute.

 Modern interior in Malaysia